Noheji Station

 Noheji Station (野辺地駅, Noheji-eki) is a railway station located in the central district of the town of Noheji in Aomori Prefecture, Japan.
 The station has been operating since 1891.
 Since 2010, the station has been jointly operated by the East Japan Railway Company (JR East) and the Aoimori Railway Company, a third sector, regional rail operator.
 The station is the southern terminus of JR East's Ōminato Line and was formerly the northern terminus of the Nanbu Jūkan Railway.

-Location
+Lines

-Noheji Station is one of six principal stations served by the Aoimori Railway Line, and is 44.6 km from the terminus of the line at Aomori Station.
-It is also the southern terminus of the Ōminato Line.
+Noheji Station is one of six principal stations served by the Aoimori Railway Line, and is 44.6 km from the northern terminus of the line at Aomori Station.
+It is also the southern terminus of the 58.4 kilometer Ōminato Line.